 Please note that in response to current guidance, the UCO has made a number of changes to the clinic to protect the safety of our patients, students and staff.
 Read more about these changes.

 Osteopaths consider biological, pyshcological and social factors instead of viewing a symptom in isolation.

 If the appointment is your first consultation on an issue, the student osteopath will begin by asking you questions to gain a good understanding of your case history.
 This is followed by a thorough examination, where you will be asked to undress to your underwear if you are happy to do so.
-Disposable gowns are also provided for you to wear if you prefer.
+If you would prefer, reusable gowns are available for purchase at the reception desk.